ludexab/chessino/README.md

 ## Polygon Hackathon Africa 2022 (Beginner Track) Project

+#

 ![A Live chess game](frontend/src/components/images/live-game.jpg)

+#

 # Brief Description

-This is a web3 chess gaming platform where users can connect their wallets, stake CHN ERC20 token and play a chess game to win rewards, users can also stream live chess game happening on the platform.
+This is a web3 chess gaming platform where users connect their digital crypto wallets, stake CHN ERC20 token (CHN is the ERC20 token created for the gaming platform) and play a chess game to win rewards.
+Users can also stream live chess game happening on the platform.
 Users make stakes using the CHN ERC20 token we have created for the platform, and when a user wins a game, the user is rewarded with the same CHN ERC20 token.

+#

 # Tech Stack and Tools Used